dennyfeng7/CSCI381-MachineLearning/Project2/README.md

 and linear regression routines.
 * You may/should call the build-in function for pseudo-inverse.

-### Train and validate your implementation with 5 different samples (5 different Ds in
-the learning flow) for each of following datasets from sklearn:
+### Train and validate your implementation with 5 different samples (5 different Ds inthe learning flow) for each of following datasets from sklearn:
 * Breast cancer, 2 classes, 30 features, 569 data points
 * Iris, 3 classes, 4 features, 150 data points